SergheiMihailov/adapt_med_seg/blogpost.md

 ### Computed Tomography Data

 We reused the M3D-Seg dataset, used in the fine-tuning phase of the SegVol model [[1]](#ref1).
-It was released by [33](#ref33), and is currently one of the largest volumetric image segmentation datasets available[^3].
+It was released by [[33]](#ref33), and is currently one of the largest volumetric image segmentation datasets available[^3].
 It consists of $5\,771$ CT images, along with $149\,000$ segmentation masks, from a total of $25$ publicly available datasets.
 The authors made an effort to standardize the data across a wide range of data quality, format and sample sizes.
-Interstingly, the preprocessing pipeline used is relatively simple compared to common practices in the medical image segmentation domain.
+Interestingly, the preprocessing pipeline used is relatively simple compared to common practices in the medical image segmentation domain.

-Concretely, given a raw volumetric image file (typically in [NIfTI format](https://en.wikipedia.org/wiki/Neuroimaging_Informatics_Technology_Initiative#:~:text=The%20Neuroimaging%20Informatics%20Technology%20Initiative,using%20Magnetic%20Resonance%20Imaging%20methods.)), they first extract the foreground of the image (all voxels of intensity $>$ mean intensity), take the resulting image's $5^\text{th}$ and $95^\text{th}$ percentile, and standardize it using the mean and std of the foreground.
+Concretely, given a raw volumetric image file (typically in [DICOM format](https://en.wikipedia.org/wiki/DICOM) or semi-processed [NIfTI format](https://en.wikipedia.org/wiki/Neuroimaging_Informatics_Technology_Initiative#:~:text=The%20Neuroimaging%20Informatics%20Technology%20Initiative,using%20Magnetic%20Resonance%20Imaging%20methods.)), they first extract the foreground of the image (all voxels of intensity $>$ mean intensity), take the resulting image's $5^\text{th}$ and $95^\text{th}$ percentile, and standardize it using the mean and std of the foreground.
 Next, for each dataset, they pre-process the ground truth segmentation masks by splitting the different segmentation categories along the first dimension and then concatenating them, to obtain a $K\times H\times W\times D$ tensor of segmentation masks.
 Finally, they store the resulting image and mask representations as numpy binaries encoded with floating point numbers with 32bit precision.
-The authors apply this procedure on each raw image sample from the $25$ different CT image datasets to obtain the M3D-Seg dataset [33](#33).

-Here we note, that we discovered that M3D-Seg mistakenly also incorporates in total 32 MRI volumes from the AMOS dataset [27](#ref27).
+Here we note, that we discovered that M3D-Seg mistakenly also incorporates in total 32 MRI volumes from the AMOS dataset [[27]](#ref27).
 We investigated the cause of this and found that the original AMOS dataset has ambiguous metadata files.
 A more thourough explanation of it can be found in the Appendix.
 We estimate that 32 samples from 96,000 should not influence the model much so we consider as if it did not happen.

 ### Magnetic Resonance Imaging Data

 To successfully train our models to recognise MRI data, we selected $6$ different publicly available datasets, which consist of $1\,572$ MRI volumes and $12\,486$ ground truth segmentation masks.
 Please refer to [Table 1](#tab1) for an overview of the datasets we have used.
 We pre-process each of these samples in the same way as M3D-Seg but also include a per-sample modality information.
 For example, the CHAOS [[24]](#ref24) dataset contains both CT and MRI data, so it is important to be able to distinguish between them in our dataset representation.

-### Data loading

-To combine the two sources of data; the M3D-Seg dataset and our collection of MRI datasets, we use the same pre-processing logic and obtain a combined dataset, which we can use for training and evaluation of our models.
-In practice, noting that the available CT data is an order of magnitude larger than the MRI data we have obtained, we only select a specific subset of the M3D-Seg dataset.
-This way we get a balanced training and validation set over the two modalities.

 <center>